testomatio/docs/src/content/docs/reference/reporter/pipes/bitbucket.md

 - Screenshots of failed tests (if available)
 - List of 5 slowest tests

-**🔌  Тo enable Bitbucket pipe set BITBUCKET_PAT in Bitbucket Repository variables**
+**🔌  Тo enable Bitbucket pipe set BITBUCKET_ACCESS_TOKEN in Bitbucket Repository variables**

-To use the ACCESS_TOKEN from Repository Access Tokens in Bitbucket Pipelines, follow these steps:
+To use the BITBUCKET_ACCESS_TOKEN from Repository Access Tokens in Bitbucket Pipelines, follow these steps:

 1. In Bitbucket, go to your repository settings.
 ![Step 1](./images/bbk-1.png)